 But before you pack your U-Haul and set off merrily onto the open road, there are a few things you’ll want to know.
-Relocation presents challenges on both the practical and emotional level.
+Relocation presents challenges on both the practical and emotional levels.
 That’s the case even if you’re moving from one home to another in the same city.
 Make the leap to another city, state, or even country, and the pitfalls are magnified.

 With the right approach, however, the rewards can be just as deep.
-By following the tips bellow, you’ll be feeling at home in no time.
+By following the tips below, you’ll be feeling at home in no time.
 That’s our goal for all of our clients, and we hope to help make your relocation a smooth one.

 Step Number One: Do Your Homework

 This one goes almost without saying, but you’ll want to learn as much as possible about Eugene before you move here.